Tikubonn/ree/README.md

 ### Manual Functions

-you must give those functions some memory for running. for example, there functions are useful if you want run this library on allocated memory that is managed by GC :D
+you must give there functions memory for running . for example, there functions are useful if you want run this library on allocated memory that is managed by GC :D

 ```c